canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-03-lets-read-umineko-episode-3-part-16.md

 Virgilia butts in:

-> <b class="name">Virgilia:</b> ..................That is why the Endless Magic is known as a black art. ...An Endless Witch has no concept of the finite. ......They have no concept of hte finite, of the end that is implied by breaking and killing.
+> <b class="name">Virgilia:</b> ..................That is why the Endless Magic is known as a black art. ...An Endless Witch has no concept of the finite. ......They have no concept of the finite, of the end that is implied by breaking and killing.

 It's interesting, this notion of the immortal who becomes detached from the social dogma because nothing has real consequences.
 (A similar character, with a similar narrative, appeared in for example <cite>Ousama Ranking</cite> which I watched recently.)
 I don't think I really buy it.
 After all, nobody is immortal, we can't actually know how an immortal being would think.
 It could be read perhaps as an attempt to rationalise death: to say, without that inevitability, we would become monsters, or lose our drive to struggle, so it's good really, or at least a necessary evil.